Ceremonies

 URL expiration

 Ceremony URLs expire 30 days after creation, or when a new ceremony is created for the same recipient.
 Contact support to adjust the expiration period.
-How to get a new URL depends on the authentication method and URL variant:

-Short URLs do not refresh automatically.
-Create a new ceremony to generate a new short URL.
+- The URL expired.
+Ceremony URLs expire 30 days after creation.
+Create a new ceremony to generate a fresh URL.